uvaai/dpl/_schedules/Fall 2021/syllabus.md

 * 0 - Style and design of the code are of insufficient quality.
 Code does produce correct output and open questions have been answered.

 * 1 - Style and design have had some attention, but there are still clear improvements to be made.
-Answers to any open questions are mostly correct.
+Answers to most open questions are correct.

 * 2 - Style and design are of sufficient quality, answers to open questions are correct.